-Equipment (balls, bibs, cones, goalposts etc.) must be regularly wiped down with appropriate cleaning equipment and cleaned thoroughly cleaned after every session.
+Equipment (balls, bibs, cones, goalposts etc) must be regularly wiped down with appropriate cleaning equipment and cleaned thoroughly cleaned after every session.
 Club volunteers or players may consider the use of face masks and gloves during this process.

-The Government official guidance on cleaning in non-healthcare settings can be found here.
+The Government official guidance on cleaning in non-healthcare settings can be found via this link.

 IV.
-MEDICAL / PHYSIOTHERPY
+MEDICAL/PHYSIOTHERPY